poissonconsulting/rpdo/cran-comments.md

 This is a resubmission.
 In this version I have:

-- Removed all dependencies except `stats`, `utils` and `checkr`.
-- Added values from February 2017 to December 2017.
+- Added values from January 2018 to June 2018.

 ## Test environments

-* local OS X install, R 3.4.3
+* local OS X install, R 3.5.1
 * ubuntu 12.04 (on travis-ci), R 3.4.3
 * win-builder (devel and release)